StevenMayher/431-2021/classes/class26/README.md

 ## Remaining Deliverables for 431

 1. Project B Presentations will be December 6, 7 and 9.
     - The Schedule for Project B oral presentations is posted to our Shared Google Drive.
 Please contact Dr. Love via email immediately if there are any issues.
+    - My office is Wood WG-82J on the ground floor of the Wood building in the School of Medicine.
+    - A determination about Zoom vs. in person for presentations will be made and announced tomorrow (Friday 2021-12-03).
     - See the [Project B Checklist](https://thomaselove.github.io/431-2021-projectB/checklist.html) for more on what to expect during your presentation.
 2. All other items for Dr. Love are due at the same time: **NOON on Friday 2021-12-10**
     - Final [Project B](https://thomaselove.github.io/431-2021-projectB/) materials.